So isn't it weird for two people of conflicting theological origins to hang out all night? Wonderella:

 - In the Elemental Masters series, all religions have some truth to them.
 Both the Christian afterlife and the Druidic Summer Country are shown to exist, for example, though the Christian version isn't as all-encompassing as it claims to be.
 Also, the divine magic of the Hindu pantheon plays a significant part in The Serpent's Shadow.

 - In the Stargate Verse, there's a different group of Sufficiently Advanced Aliens behind a great many belief systems.
 The villainous Goa'uld seem to have the biggest piece of the pie (they're the Egyptian, Greek, and Babylonian gods, and one of them even impersonates Satan.)

 - And on the flip side you have the Asgard, who through the use of Holograms represent the benevolent Norse gods.

 - Xena: Warrior Princess and Hercules: The Legendary Journeys eventually expanded from Greek mythology into demonstrating the literal existence of any and every religion's deities, including the monotheistic God and Hindu gods.

 - Lampshaded in Rome, when the very religious Vorenus asks Pulo to show some respect toward the Egyptian gods because "They were powerful long before Rome was born"

 - In Supernatural, a recurring character previously referred to as The Trickster (one of many) turns out to be the Archangel Gabriel, who left Heaven after the banishment of the Fallen and has been living incognito among the pagans ever since.
-In one episode, he's also referred to as 'Loki' by other pagan gods, including the Norse Odin and Baldur (who apparently can't tell their own family member from an imposter).
+In one episode, he's also referred to as 'Loki' by other pagan gods, including the Norse Odin and Baldur (implying the fallen were banished before the pagan gods existed, allowing him to join them).